NUS-LinS-Lab/Mobile-Manipulation/README.md

 You should navigate the robot to go from the starting point to any place after the narrow passage at the right room.
 When you arrive the goal region, the `main.py` function will print a successful signal.
 You can rewrite the success judgment function as long as the target region is kept the same.

-You will get corresponding points based on your total navigation driving distance:
+You will get corresponding points based on your total navigation driving distance (in meter):

 45% for total distance ≤ 18;
 40% for 18 < total distance ≤ 22;